 Jack’s Gourmet Kosher Deli Meats & Sausages

 KosherEye is delighted to partner with Jack's Gourmet offering our readers a chance to win a gourmet selection of kosher deli and specialty meat products.
-Jack's Gourmet co–founders Dr. Alan Broner and Chef Jack Silberstein are offering a gift certificate to one lucky reader per month a chance to WIN a $50 gift certificate valid for any meat products at...
+Co–founders Dr. Alan Broner and Chef Jack Silberstein will be offering, monthly, to one lucky reader a chance to WIN a $50 gift certificate valid for any meat...
 Read more...

 The KosherEye Exchange is all about YOU!
 We want to exchange ideas.

 Features are based solely on opinion!
 KosherEye does NOT accept financial remuneration for product articles from featured vendors, nor share contact information with others!
 We want the BUZZ on your newest kosher finds- anywhere-anytime.
 If you spot a new certified product, contact us and we will post it.
 If you wish to see a product become certified, let us know!